 And maybe there were some in the synagogue who were wondering why He didn't read that and comment on it.
 He didn't, because that was future.
 The day of salvation was present.
 He wasn't there for vengeance on anyone, He was there for salvation.
 And through His whole life He didn't express vengeance.
 He was there for salvation for anyone and everyone who recognized that they were poor, prisoners, blind and oppressed.

 They never got over this, by the way.
 They never did.
 They never did.
-At the end of His year and a half ministry in Galilee, Jesus came back again to the synagogue in Nazareth and again they said, "This is Joseph's son and we know His mother and we know His sisters and we know His brothers, this can't be the Messiah."
-And He grew up and He didn't do any miracles and He didn't make any such claims and He didn't do any speaking and how could He now be the Messiah?
+At the end of His year and a half ministry in Galilee, Jesus came back again to the synagogue in Nazareth and again they said, "This is Joseph's son and we know His mother and we know His sisters and we know His brothers.
+This can't be the Messiah."
+And He grew up and He didn't do any miracles and He didn't make any such claims and He didn't do any speaking and how can He now be the Messiah?
 They just couldn't get it.

 At this point they are in awe of His communication ability.
 And they are stirred, believe me, because they heard the truth presented as clearly as it could ever be presented.
 They understand exactly what He said and, believe me, they understand what He meant by what He said because He spoke so perfectly clear.
 And you know what the message to them was?
 Salvation is available for the poor, the prisoners, the blind and the oppressed.
 And they're the only ones who will be saved.
 They got the message.
 If they wanted salvation, they had to confess their spiritual destitution, their spiritual poverty, their spiritual blindness, their spiritual bondage, their spiritual oppression.

-They weren't about to do that, are you kidding me?
+They weren't about to do that.
+Are you kidding me?
 That is the last thing they were about to do.
 They were righteous.
 They were noble.
 They worshiped the true and living God.
 They went to the synagogue.
 They gave their tithes.
 They fasted.
 They were like that Luke 18 Pharisee.
 They were the people of God.
 They were like Paul, and I read it in Philippians 3, they were circumcised and they had their tribal pedigree and they were of the people of Israel and they were traditionalists and they were ceremonialists and they were zealous for the law and they kept the law as blamelessly as they could.
-They aren't the poor, the prisoners, the blind and the oppressed, that's got to be somebody else, the Gentiles.
+They aren't the poor, the prisoners, the blind, and the oppressed.
+That's got to be somebody else, that...that’s the Gentiles.

 You see what they were doing?
 He knew, He read their minds.
 "I know what you're thinking," He said.
 You're saying, "We don't have any proof.
-The problem is, we don't have any proof.
-If You want us to believe in You, then, Physician, heal yourself.
+The problem is we don't have proof.
+If You want us to believe in You, then, physician, heal yourself.
 Don't You come tell us You're the doctor if we...if we don't have some proof."

-And that's...that's...that was not the real issue with these people because they don't even question that Jesus can do miracles, all they want Him to do is to do in Nazareth what was done in Capernaum, twenty miles away.
+And that's...that's...that was not the real issue with these people because they don't even question that Jesus can do miracles.
+All they want Him to do is to do in Nazareth what was done in Capernaum, twenty miles away.
 The word had come back of what He had done there.
 They didn't question that.
-They had reliable eye-witness accounts of what Jesus had done when He was there during that first year of ministry, He spent some time there.
-We don't know how many visits He made, we know of one in particular that is indicated in the second chapter of John, we also know in John 1 He was there to call some of His disciples.
+They had reliable eyewitness accounts of what Jesus had done when He was there during that first year of ministry, He spent some time there.
+We don't know how many visits He made, we know of one in particular that is indicated in the second chapter of John.
+We also know in John 1 He was there to call some of His disciples.
 But He had done some miracles there as well as the miracle of the wedding at Cana when He made some wine out of nothing.
-And there were other miracles that occurred in Judea that must have been well-known to the Galileans who are often down there for Passover and other feasts.
-So the cumulated information about the miracles was growing and growing and nobody ever questioned that.
+And there were other miracles that occurred in Judea that must have been well known to the Galileans who were often down there for Passover and other feasts.
+So the accumulated information about the miracles was growing and growing and nobody ever questioned that.

-God sends Elijah in the midst of all this famine over to Zarephath to this widow.
 So if you look at 1 Kings 17 you see the story.
 God sends Elijah in this midst of all this famine over to Zarephath, to this widow.
 This is a widow who believes in the true God.
 The text of 1 Kings 17 indicates that.
 She says, "The Lord God of Israel lives."
 She gives testimony.
 Somebody had witnessed to her about the true God of Israel and she trusted in the true God of Israel.
 She is a pagan Gentile widow in the midst of a pagan godless area but believes in the true and living God.
 And so to her goes the prophet of God rather than to Israelites.
 Her food supply was down to one little bit of flour and one little bit of oil, enough to make one cake, right?
 One scone, if you will, one biscuit.
 And the prophet comes to her and you can read the story in 1 Kings 17, I wish we had time to do it, we don't.
-And he says to her, first of all, "Can you get me some water?"
-And then he says when she's going to get the water, "Can you also take what you have left and make me a meal?"
-Huh....this is a stranger, she's never met this guy in her entire life, he walks in and says, "Take what you've got, that's all you've got and make me a meal, I am the man of God, I am from the God of Israel."
-She knows the God of Israel lives, she says it, "The Lord God of Israel lives."
+And he says to her, first of all, "Could you get me some water?"
+Huh.
+And then he says when she's going to get the water, "Can you also take what you’ve got left and make me a meal?"
+Huh.
+This is a stranger, she's never met this guy in her entire life, he walks in and says, "Take what you've got, that's all you've got and make me a meal, I am the man of God, I am from the God of Israel."
+She knows the God of Israel lives.
+She says it, "The Lord God of Israel lives."
 Well, I'm from the God of Israel and I'm going to ask you, if you will, to take all that you have left, your last meal before you die, starve to death, and she had a son as well, and give it to me.

 She knew her condition.
 She knew her condition.
 Salvation has always been that way, folks.
 It's always been that God will save Jew or Gentile when they come to a point of spiritual destitution and they know it.
 And she would only know if that was the man of God if she trusted him.

-So he goes over there and he does his seven ducks in a dirty river and guess what?
+So he goes over there and he does his seven ducks in the dirty river and guess what?
 Clean!
 Oh boy, you're sitting in the synagogue, you're saying, "This is not going well.
-So we are worse than a Gentile widow from Jezebel's home town.
+So we are worse than a Gentile widow from Jezebel's hometown.
 We are worse than a Syrian Gentile leper.
 This is intolerable."

-And so, it says in verse 29, "They rose up," all of a sudden bedlam broke loose in the crowded synagogue.
+And so, it says in verse 29, "They rose up."
+All of a sudden bedlam broke loose in the crowded synagogue.
 They cast Him out of the city.
-They grabbed Him and in mob violence like a lynch mob, they roared out of the city, led Him to the brow of the hill in which their city had been built, Nazareth sits on a hill, many hills on the hill but it's up a slope...we don't know what brow of it, they found a place, a brow of a hill in which the city had been built in order to throw Him down the cliff.
+They grabbed Him and in mob violence like a lynch mob, they roared out of the city, led Him to the brow of the hill on which their city had been built.
+Nazareth sits on a hill, many hills on the hill but it's up a slope.
+We don't know what brow of it.
+They found a place, a brow of a hill in which the city had been built in order to throw Him down the cliff.
 Deuteronomy 13 said that if you have a false prophet, you can do that, kill him.
 They were so entrenched in their self-righteousness, so unwilling to see their sin that when Jesus, the Messiah they had waited for for so long, the Savior of the world came, they tried to kill Him because He threatened their self-righteousness.
-There's only one reason why people who know the truth of Jesus don't believe, it is because they do not see themselves as the poor, prisoners, blind and oppressed.
+There's only one reason why people who know the truth of Jesus don't believe.
+It is because they do not see themselves as the poor, prisoners, blind, and oppressed.
 You see that?
 Because you can't be saved if you don't.
 God offers nothing to people who are content with their own condition, except judgment.

 In their minds they were the respectable.
 They were the godly, the chosen, the true worshipers, the legalists, the ceremonialists, the covenantalists.
-These other people were wretched, destitute outcasts, they couldn't see themselves as spiritual lepers.
-They refused to admit it and they were His relatives and His friends and His neighbors.
-How could you...they were His relatives and His friends and His neighbors?
+These other people were wretched, destitute outcasts.
+They couldn't see themselves as spiritual lepers.
+They refused to admit it.
+They were His relatives and His friends and His neighbors.
+How could you...
+They were His relatives and His friends and His neighbors?
 Yeah, and they tried to kill Him.
 They hated that message so violently because they would not be humiliated.
 You can't get saved unless you're willing to be humiliated and realize your sinful condition.
-Again I say, take all the healers, line them up, let them heal all the sick, that doesn't prove that Jesus can forgive sin, just give your life to Him, He'll prove He can.
+Again I say, take all the healers, line them up, let them heal all the sick, that doesn't prove that Jesus can forgive sin.
+Just give your life to Him, He'll prove He can.